ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 * The `#team-system-support <https://skasoftware.slack.com/archives/CEMF9HXUZ>`_ channel for System Team specific services such as Nexus, ElasticStack, Prometheus, GitLab Runners, Kubernetes and OpenStack
 * If the issue impacts on teams ability to do integration testing then it is `#proj-mvp <https://skasoftware.slack.com/archives/CKBDRGCKB>`_
-* For major outages that are likely to have impact project wide then the general all hands channel `#announcements <https://skasoftware.slack.com/archives/C1T3Q725R>`_ can be used (use wisely and sparingly)
+* For major outages that are likely to have impact project wide then consider making announcements in multiple related channels to capture all the affected user communities.

 It maybe necessary to use multiple forms of communication, and/or channels.
 What spread of these channels are required will be part of the ongoing impact assessment as the Incident unfolds.